Poets & Quants for Executives

 Designed for senior and mid-career executives, the Kellogg Executive MBA program emphasizes teamwork and cross-cultural collaboration, leadership, and adaptability.
 To accommodate the varied schedules of its students, Kellogg offers four Executive MBA program schedules each year from two locations, Evanston and Miami.

 In both the Evanston program and the Miami program, core and advanced courses help students to grasp the tools of general management, providing techniques for solving managerial problems.
 At the same time, the curriculum allows students to pursue special areas of interest by choosing elective courses at one of the Kellogg School’s Global Partner Institutions.
-Kellogg offers EMBA candidates the chance to take twice as many electives as those at Chicago–four courses instead of just two.
+Kellogg offers EMBA candidates the chance to take four electives.

 Evanston-based students have all core classes on the Northwestern’s main campus.
 The Miami-based students have most core classes on the Miami campus and travel to Evanston in January of their second year for an International live-in week and to begin their winter quarter studies.
 Like all the top EMBA programs, this is a tough sled.
 Students spend an average of 25 to 30 hours of work outside of class weekends studying.